xy1718/muLabsDAO/_docs/board-of-trust.md

 Board of trust
 ==============

 In most "companies", the board is appointed by the owners to represent them so that the management group, headed by the CEO, runs the company according to the directives from the owners and the board.
-We are a Descentralized Autonomus Organization creating our rules and bias.
+We are a Descentralized Autonomus Organization creating our rules and bias with consensus.

-At muLabsDAO, this works a little differently.
-First of all, [we invite all the colaborators to become owners after 2 years](ownership-model.html), and second, we hold a yearly election of the board members where all  (owners or not) have the right to vote.
+At muLabsDAO, first of all, [we invite all the colaborators to become owners after 2 years](ownership-model.html); and second, we hold a yearly election of the board members where all  (owners or not) have the right to vote.
 Since [we have gotten rid of the CEO role](decisions.html), and since we have very autonomous, there is really quite little to manage.

 What does the board do?
 -----------------------